Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 ## Disable execution of workers

-Disable the workers so that no new workers are executing the queue, which may be necessary to edit the workers or webhooks.
+Disable the workers so that no new workers are executing the queue.
+This might be necessary when editing the workers or webhooks.

 #### Prerequisites